top of page

 State of Hawaii 2030 Freshwater Goal:

-Increase freshwater capacity by 100 million gallons per day
+By 2030, increase fresh water capacity by 100 million gallons per day using a

 Did you know?